 L2S Preliminary Proposals (15 January deadline) and Workshop Proposals (no fixed deadline) should be submitted as a single PDF file by email to ICDP at proposal.submission@icdponline.org.
-At the same time, the same proposal PDF file should be uploaded to the IODP3 Gateway system at https://gateway.iodp3.org.
+Once notification is received from ICDP that a L2S Preliminary or Workshop Proposal is in the ICDP system, the same proposal PDF file should be uploaded to the IODP3 Gateway system at https://gateway.iodp3.org.
 Full Proposals (1 July deadline) are submitted to IODP3 via the Gateway system and will be shared with ICDP.
 All proposals will receive review by the IODP3 Science Evaluation Panel (SEP) and the ICDP Science Advisory Group (SAG).
 IODP3 SEP watchdogs and ICDP appointees will generate a joint review of Preliminary and Full proposals, with subsequent panel review at the ICDP-SAG meeting in the Spring and IODP3 SEP meeting in the Autumn.
-A joint review letter of Preliminary and Full Proposal will be sent to the proponents following the Autumn IODP3 SEP meeting.
+A joint review letter of L2S proposals will be sent to the proponents following the IODP3 SEP meeting.
 A revised Pre-Proposal ("Pre2") may be requested and is permitted prior to moving to the Workshop proposal stage.
-Workshop proposals are accepted at any time, reviewed by ICDP, and will receive a response as soon as possible following submission.
-Results from the workshop should be included in the L2S Full Proposal.
-In parallel with other IODP3 and ICDP Full Proposals, only one revision of the Full Proposal (to "Full2") is permitted.
+Workshop proposals are accepted at any time, are reviewed by ICDP and IODP3, and will receive a response as soon as possible following submission.
+Outcomes of the workshop should inform the development of the L2S Full Proposal.
+In parallel with other IODP3 Full Proposals, only one revision of the Full Proposal (to "Full2") is permitted.